savchenkoyana/Nbody/03_Globular_cluster/README.md

 # About

-These experiments reproduce a motion of stellar cluster in tidal field.
+These experiments reproduce a motion of stellar cluster in a tidal field.

-Before running experiments, do this:
+Before running the experiments, do this:

 - Start NEMO: